Manuscript Submission Checklist

 Natural Language Processing Research adheres to the ethical standards as outlined in the policies of the Committee on Publication Ethics (COPE).
 As such, the journal follows the COPE Core Practices and the Principles of Transparency and Best Practice in Scholarly Publishing.
 All ethical and misconduct cases for this journal are handled according to these guidelines and it is expected of Authors, Editors and Reviewers that they follow the COPE standards on ethical behaviour contained in them.
 For more information, please refer to the Atlantis Press Publishing Ethics & Misconduct policy.

 All articles which are published in Natural Language Processing Research are open access, meaning that they are freely, immediately and permanently accessible on the Atlantis Press content platform.
 A Creative Commons (CC) user license defines how end users can subsequently reuse the articles.
 All articles in Natural Language Processing Research are published under the CC BY-NC 4.0 license, meaning that end users can freely share an article (i.e. copy and redistribute the material in any medium or format) and adapt it (i.e. remix, transform and build upon the material) on the condition that proper attribution is given (i.e. appropriate credit, a link to the license and an indication if any changes were made; all in such a way that does not suggest that the licensor endorses the user or the use) and the material is only used for non-commercial purposes.
 Note that Authors must accept this CC license upon submission of their paper.
-For more information, please refer to the Open Access and User Licenses section in the Atlantis Press Open Access & Article Sharing policy.
+For more information, please refer to the User Licenses section in the Atlantis Press Open Access & Article Sharing policy.

 The copyright of all articles which are published in Natural Language Processing Research remains with the Authors, i.e. Authors retain full ownership of their published work.
 Upon acceptance of an article, Authors are requested to sign a Journal Publishing Agreement in which they grant Atlantis Press an exclusive publication license.
 Under this license, Authors grant the following rights to Atlantis Press: